“I was crying every day before going to work.”

 What are you doing now?

-It's a winter volunteering project that supports charities who may lose their regular volunteers at Christmas.
-The other main purposes are to spread warmth and love to those who may not receive it during the festive period, as well as to pay forward gratitude for all our basic needs being met.
+Until recently I worked part-time for a charity called Light Up A Life.
+It was a winter volunteering project that supports charities who may lose their regular volunteers at Christmas.
+The other main purposes were to spread warmth and love to those who may not receive it during the festive period, as well as to pay forward gratitude for all our basic needs being met.

 Last year I was Project Manager, responsible for recruiting 800 volunteers for approximately 30 charities during the Christmas period.
-This year, I chose to take a part-time position as Partnerships Manager as I'm working on my mental-well-being business while also studying for a degree part-time.
+Then I I chose to take a part-time position as Partnerships Manager, while working on my mental-well-being business while also studying for a degree part-time.

 Why did you change?